navaalnoshi/DSD_2023-ee-5/Lab_2/README.md

 -Docs: Design on DrawIO

 ***Objectives***
--Design and simulate digital circuits using Systemverilog.
+-Design and simulate digital circuits using SystemVerilog.
 -Use a constraint file for proper pin assignments in FPGA implementation.
 -Using FPGA to make truthtable.
 -Identifying the LUTs and IOs from report.